Boonstra/Slideshow/readme.txt

 == Changelog ==

+= 2.2.22 =
+*	Default stylesheets are no longer dynamically loaded through admin-ajax.php.

 = 2.2.21 =
 *	Compatible with WordPress 3.9.
 *	Added "Cross Fade" option to the animation settings.